rachelriv/cmsi386/homework3/README.md

-2.
-    a.
+## Problem 2

+(a)

 The programmer was probably trying to return the object `{x: 5}`, but since javascript inserts a semicolon automatically after a return followed by a newline, the code returns undefined.
 This code consists of two statements, the first statement returns undefined, and the second is a never-reachable block statement with a [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) `x` that evaluates 5.

 In python, the newlines are significant and the function would return `None`, and the statement containing the dictionary `{'x': 5}` will never be evaluated.

+(b)

-    b.
-What the programmer was probably expecting the second newline to end the declaration/initialization/ of `a`, but in fact, the code is initializing `a` to be `b +
+What the programmer was probably expecting the second newline to end the declaration/initialization/ of `a`, but in fact, the code is initializing `a` to be `b + b(4+5).toString(16)`.
-       b(4+5).toString(16)`.
 This will get us a `TypeError` because `b` is not a function.

 In python, newlines are significant, and the second newline would end the declaration/intialization of `a`.

-    c.
+(c)

 The programmer probably thought that the first newline ended the declaration/initialization of `place`, but `place` was intialized to `"mundo"["Hola", "Ciao"].forEach(...)`.
 The comma operator evaluates each of the operands and returns the value of the last operand.
-The code is equivalent to `"mundo"["Ciao"]...`. `"mundo"["Ciao"]` evaluates to
+The code is equivalent to `"mundo"["Ciao"]...`. `"mundo"["Ciao"]` evaluates to `undefined`.
-       `undefined`.
 This throws a `TypeError` because you cannot invoke the function `forEach` on `undefined`.

 In Python, newlines are significant, and the declaration/initialization ends with newline.

-    d.
+(d)

 The programmer probably thought she was just declaring a variable named `sayHello` and initializing it to a function that alerts "Hello", and creating an anonymous closure that alerts "Goodbye".
 She probably expected that only "Goodbye" would get alerted because that closure would be immediatedly executed.
 However, what the code is doing is initializing `sayHello` to a function alerting "Hello" with an argument.
 That argument is evaluated and it alerts "Goodbye" *first*, before evaluating to undefined.
 Next, `sayHello` is executed with the argument `undefined`, and "Hello" is alerted next.

 In python, there is really no equivalent, since functions in general cannot be immediately invoked.
 However, if this were possible, newlines are significant, and the initialization of `sayHello` would end when the programmer would expect it to.

-3.
+## Problem 3

 ```c
 void staticBreakingFunction(unsigned int foo) {